 This post, like all of my ramblings, has to do with specific complaints about videogame plots and story premises in general.
 (Don’t worry, I’ll try to keep the use of the word ‘narrative’ to a minimum.)
 First, on my list of narrative annoyances: Evil.
 As the title of this piece suggests I’m sick of it.
 Every game, (and movie, or popular novel) it seems, features some sort of an ancient, newly discovered, supra-galactic, underground, Mayan, divine, satanic, it-was-man, undead, insectoid, magic, mechanical, cybernetic, EVIL force, character, or organization bent on destroying everything in existence.
 Worlds, galaxies, universes and parallel universes are ceaselessly under threat of obliteration.
 Existence as any one has ever known it or imagined it is constantly in jeopardy from some conscious Agent of Doom.
-This ensures that the stakes are always at their highest. → We are what we pretend to be, so we must be careful about what we play.
+This ensures that the stakes are always at their highest. → Double your reading, double your fun.

 I have had an Xbox 360 for about three months.
 Under normal circumstances such a short period of time would never be enough to wear down the novelty of this fantastic new toy.
 However, about three weeks ago tragedy struck.
 (No red circles were involved, the box works fine).
 I accidentally deleted about 25 hours worth of progress in one of my all time favorite games: Culdcept.
 The second I realized what I had done, I almost vomited from grief.
 I had gotten more than halfway through the game collecting about 300 of the 500 available cards, and all of it went up in smoke with a simple misclick.
 For the following week I could not bring myself to play another game.
 I could not even look at my Xbox without feeling a pang of regret. → Virtua Poster 4: Evolution